-W.H. doctor: Trump to carry out duties ‘without disruption’
+White House doctor: Trump to carry out duties ‘without disruption’

-I release the following information with the permission of President Donald J. Trump and First Lady Melania Trump.

-This evening I received confirmation that both President Trump and First Lady Melania Trump have tested positive for the SARS-CoV-2 virus.
+President Donald Trump’s White House doctor has issued a statement saying the president will continue carrying out his duties “without disruption” after contracting the coronavirus.

-The President and First Lady are both well at this time, and they plan to remain at home within the White House during their convalescence.
+Dr. Sean Conley, the physician to the president, says the president and first lady Melania Trump “are both well at this time, and they plan to remain at home within the White House during their convalescence.”

-The White House medical team and I will maintain a vigilant watch, and I appreciate the support provided by some of our our country’s greatest medical professionals and institutions.
-Rest assured I expect the President to continue carrying out his duties without disruption while recovering, and I will keep you updated on any future developments.
+Trump has canceled plans to attend a fundraiser and to fly to Florida for a rally on Friday, but he did keep on his schedule a previously planned midday telephone call “on COVID-19 support to vulnerable seniors.”

 Sign up for Daily Newsletters